learngenomics/learngenomics.dev/docs/01-biological-foundations/02-the-central-dogma.md

   at the same time, and more physical cakes of that type can be made.
 - Next, occasionally mistakes are made in either the transcription or translation processes.
 These can be transient, and cells have built in failsafe mechanisms to identify and neutralize the effects of these mistakes.
-However, these patterns of these mistakes being made can become the cornerstone for disease.
+However, these mistakes can become the cornerstone for disease.
 As you can imagine, the further upstream in this process a mistake occurs (and especially if a mistake is made in the master recipe book), the higher the potential damage it can cause.